 - On the table, in a bowl or kneading machine, place the dry ingredients, flour, milk powder, sugar and yeast.
-Place the salt on the edge of the flour so it does not come into contact with the yeast (the salt inactivates the yeast).
+Place the salt on the edge and do not touch the yeast (it inactivates it).

 - Incorporate the liquid ingredients (milk and egg mixture).
 Knead until all the ingredients are integrated.

 - Place the butter cut into pieces and knead until you have a very elastic dough.

 - Make a bun with the dough and let it rest for 10 minutes so the dough relaxes and you can work it better.